-South of Forksville, the Bridle Trail consists of two 25-mile loops, each beginning and ending at the trailhead along Double Run Road (SR 3009).
+South of Forksville in the Wyoming State Forest, the Bridle Trail consists of two 25-mile loops, each beginning and ending at the trailhead along Double Run Road (SR 3009).
 The standard trail marker is the international horseback trail symbol, a brown triangle with a white picture of a horse and rider.
 These markers are supplemented with 4 inch circular orange blazes.

 The Bridle Trail begins at the trailhead along Double Run Road.
 From Eagles Mere in Sullivan County, follow Rt.
 42 West for 1.5 miles, then turn right onto SR 3009 (Double Run Road).
 The parking area will be a little over two miles on the right.
 The trail head is located at the center of two 25-mile loops, the East Loop and the West Loop.

 Because of their locations in the District, the loops are commonly referred to as the East Loop and the West Loop.
 The trailhead contains a small shelter, latrines, tie rails and parking areas.

 The West Loop - Horseback riders will find that both of the 25-mile loops offer many hours of excellent riding through a wide variety of landscapes and forest types and conditions.
 If you travel the West Loop in a clockwise direction, youll pass through an area about two miles from the trailhead that was devastated by a tornado on Easter Sunday, April 14, 1974.
 Over the next six or seven miles the trail follows a gently rolling route.
 Here, as is the case throughout the trail, riders will pass through or near several timber management areas.
 You will notice the tree mortality and sparse tree canopy in the higher elevations caused by native insect outbreaks in 1993 and 1994 followed by a fungus attack in 1995.
 Fences to protect the established seedlings from white-tailed deer surround many of the timber treatments.